sebastienlapierre/oio-docs/doc/install-swift-s3/source/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The OpenStack Swift proxy requires memcached and Redis to run.
+The OpenStack Swift proxy requires memcached.
 We use the CentOS default install:

    .. only:: centos

       .. code-block:: console

-         # yum -y install memcached redis
+         # yum -y install memcached

          # systemctl enable memcached.service

          # systemctl start memcached.service

-         # systemctl enable redis.service

-         # systemctl start redis.service

    .. only:: ubuntu or debian